How to book an Uber or Lyft with Google Home

 If you know the exact ride service you want, Google Assistant can still help to save you money.
 Say something like, "Hey, Google, get me a Lyft ride to (your destination]" or, "Hey, Google, book me an Uber."

 Booking options with price comparisons will appear on your phone.
-For example, if you want a ride from Lyft, options for Lyft Shared and regular Lyft will pop up on your phone or the screen of your Home Hub ($149 at Walmart).
+For example, if you want a ride from Lyft, options for Lyft Shared and regular Lyft will pop up on your phone or the screen of your Home Hub.
 If you have the ride-hailing app on your phone, it will automatically open.

 Finish the booking and your ride will be on its way.